microsoft/GFB-audio-control/README.md

 ### Project data

 The sample folder contains a selection of audio samples illustrating the performance of the proposed model.
-The samples are taken from the publicly available [DAPS dataset](https://zenodo.org/records/4660670).
+The samples are taken from the publicly available [DAPS dataset](https://zenodo.org/records/4660670), and [GuitarSet](https://zenodo.org/records/3371780).

 ### Fairness and Responsible AI testing